aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 You will be hungry again in one hour.

-Last update: Thu Jun  6 05:08:11 2024
+Last update: Fri Jun  7 05:07:56 2024

 ### Let's play! 🎮